Brar21/Python_Learning/README.md

                     print(total)

 ## Range Function in Python
    - if you wanna print sequences of numbers than this will help you how? you wanna se than come to file name "Loops.py line no.46"
+    *means you can set range from where to till you want to print* Question will come in your mind:
+    1. Can we choose any starting point according to our choice? ans.
+Yes, you can do this.
+    2. Can we stop where we want to stop printing of numbers? ans.
+Yes, with providing upto value.
+    3. Can we skip number according to odd/even format? ans.
+Yes, you can do this.
+    4. How can we do this?
+       Ans.For clearification come in file name "RangeFunctions.py"